- Sans Serif (generic)

 Web-Safe Fonts

 These fonts are installed on virtually all devices and will display consistently across email clients.
-When choosing fonts in Flowforth’s email editor, these are your safest choices.Sans Serif
+This is general reference for web-safe fonts — not every font below is available in Flowforth’s email editor, which offers the selection listed at the top of this page.Sans Serif

 Serif